Twitter to introduce encrypted messaging and new chat services

 "Users should ask Twitter whether their data is surely protected with end-to-end encryption and ask for transparency to share and secure their own data," Kurihara told CBS MoneyWatch.

-Musk's plans to implement end-to-end encryption clashes with some of the CEO's previous Twitter policy changes that critics say undermined security on the site.
-In March, Twitter eliminated two-factor authentication for all users except subscribers to its paid Twitter Blue service, who represent just 0.2% of the platform's users, the Information reported.
+Musk's plans to implement end-to-end encryption clash with some of the CEO's previous Twitter policy changes that critics have said undermine security on the site.
+In March, Twitter eliminated two-factor authentication for all users except those who subscribe to its paid Twitter Blue service, who represent just 0.2% of the platform's users, reported the Information.
 The policy change removed an added layer of security from many users' accounts.

 Twitter in April also eliminated blue checkmarks, or verification badges, for celebrities, journalists and other public figures.
 That led to an increase in accounts impersonating public figures, Twitter's "Transparency Report" shows.